Condo Loans

 • Whether the condo association faces any pending litigation

 All loan requests are subject to credit approval as well as specific loan program requirements and guidelines.
-With adjustable-rate mortgages, the interest rate is variable and may increase or decrease after the initial fixed rate period based on changes to an index.
+With adjustable-rate mortgages (ARM), the interest rate is variable and may increase or decrease after the initial fixed rate period based on changes to an index.
 This could result in an increase in the monthly payment.
-Geographical restrictions may apply.
+Geographical variations may apply.
+Specific information about loan adjustment period available at application.